|

 the Danube by barge.
 More than 1,000 farming communities and numerous homesteads were

-settled in the Danubian Plain in what later became Hungary, Romania and Yugoslavia.
+settled in the Danubian Plain in what is now Hungary, Romania.

 The two largest areas they settled became known as Banat and Batschka.
 The German-speaking